-Whaddya know, it’s here again.
+Whaddya know?
+It’s here again.

-Tomorrow is my favorite day of the year.
+My favorite week of the year.

 A date, over the course of seven years back in the 1980s, that changed my life.